Crown Lake

-Crown Lake is an American anthology streaming television series produced and distributed by Brat TV.
+Crown Lake is an American anthology web series produced and distributed by Brat TV.
 The series is written by Sara Shepard and produced by Shepard alongside Lilia Buckingham.
 It first premiered on June 20, 2019, and was renewed for a second season later that year.
-In February 2022, the series renewed for a third season with a new cast.
+The first two seasons were set in 1994 and 1995 respectively.
+In February 2022, the series was renewed for a third season with a new cast and set in the present day.

 Premise

 Set in 1994, the series follows Eleanor "Nellie" Chambers as she navigates being a new student at an elite boarding school with a guide left behind by a former student.